 Overall liveability breakdown for digital nomads.

-Paris has an oceanic climate with cool winters and mild summers.
-Rainfall is distributed throughout the year, though spring and early autumn are the most pleasant.
-Summers can have occasional heatwaves, while winters are damp but rarely freezing.
-The best time to visit is from May to September when days are long and outdoor terraces are buzzing.
+Paris has an oceanic climate with mild winters and warm summers.
+Rainfall is spread throughout the year, though spring (AprilโJune) and early autumn (SeptemberโOctober) offer the most pleasant weather for walking and outdoor cafes.
+Winters can be damp and chilly, while July and August see occasional heatwaves.
+The best time to visit is from May to October when temperatures are comfortable and daylight hours long.

 | Season | Temp | Condition | Nomad Rating |